Nicholas II: Tsesarevich

-On 1 March 1881, following the assassination of his grandfather, Tsar Alexander II, Nicholas became heir apparent upon his father's accession as Alexander III.
-Nicholas and his other family members bore witness to Alexander II's death, having been present at the Winter Palace in Saint Petersburg, where he was brought after the attack.
-For security reasons, the new Tsar and his family relocated their primary residence to the Gatchina Palace outside the city, only entering the capital for various ceremonial functions.
+On 1 March 1881, following the assassination of his grandfather, Tsar Alexander II, by the Narodnaya Volya Nicholas became heir apparent or tsesarevich upon his father's accession as Alexander III.
+Nicholas and other family members bore witness to Alexander II's death, having been present at the Winter Palace in Saint Petersburg, where he was brought after the attack.
+For security reasons, the new Tsar and his family relocated their primary residence to the Gatchina Palace located 48 kilometres from the city, only entering the capital for ceremonial functions.
 On such occasions, Alexander III and his family occupied the nearby Anichkov Palace.
+The Gatchina Palace had been built for Alexander I's father Paul I. Nicholas kept a diary.